 In addition, here are some of the data collection techniques used by the Data Collection Tools-

 - Case Studies

 - Oral histories

-Moreover, Different Data Collection tools use different techniques as their working principles and not all the tools are capable of functioning on all these techniques.
-These tools are developed especially for gathering specific types of information by applying individual data collection methods.
+Moreover, Different Data Collection tools use different techniques as their working principles, and not all the tools are capable of functioning with all these techniques.
+These tools were developed especially for gathering specific types of information by applying individual data collection methods.

 Now depending on the problem statement, the data collection method is broadly classified into two categories-